Kinds of types in Scala, part 3: embedding some more info in a type

 game2.getCards.head)

-So, how could we define such type?
+So, how could we define such a type?

 class Game {